DLR-RM/BlenderProc/examples/replica_dataset/README.md

 Note that `"data_set_name": "office_1"` is a replica room you want to render.
 This line can be replace with:
 `"data_set_name": "<args:X>>"`, i.e. with an appropriate placeholder where `X` is a number of a placeholder.

+As before all these values are stored in the GlobalStorage and are only used if no value is defined in the module itself.

 ### Replica loader